OpenWaterProject/riffle-thermistor/README.md

 These numbers will show up in our Riffle temperature analysis code.

-## The Thermistor Measurement Circuit: A Simple Voltage Divider
+## Thermistor Measurement Circuit: A Voltage Divider

 The Riffle, and similar microcontrollers like the Arduino, are only capable of measuring voltages, not resistances.
 The simplest way to measure the resistance of a thermistor with a microcontroller is to set up a [voltage divider](https://en.wikipedia.org/wiki/Voltage_divider).